July 19, 2016

 Public relations remains a secure career choice.
 With the breadth of mediums involved in public relations now and an increased focus on brand management and the ever-evolving social media stage, public relations expertise is in even greater demand.

-According to the U.S. Bureau of Labor Statistics, employment of those in public relations is expected to grow 12 to 13 percent through 2022.* Businesses of all kinds and governments always need effective internal and external communications staff.
+According to the U.S. Bureau of Labor Statistics, employment of those in public relations is expected to grow 12% to 13% through 2022.* Businesses of all kinds and governments always need effective internal and external communications staff.
 Job listings are available across the nation and globally, with a majority of them concentrated in large metropolitan areas.

 Andrea Drew '14 entered college right out of high school to study a subject her heart just wasn't in.
 "I chose the medical field because my dad wanted me to have a safe and steady career that would allow me to provide for a family," Drew said.
 She received her degree in diagnostic medical sonography, but while waiting to get into a clinical rotation, took it upon herself to simultaneously start classes in communications - her true love.
 But when she began working full-time at a hospital, her online PR degree studies were put on the back burner.

 "I worked for three years, then decided to go back and finish what I started," said Drew.
-She lacked the time to attend classes in a classroom setting, so she enrolled in SNHU and completed her BA in Communications with a concentration in Public Relations online.
+She lacked the time to attend classes in a classroom setting, so she enrolled at Southern New Hampshire University and completed her BA in Communications with a concentration in Public Relations online.

 "With my BA in Communications, I have decided to utilize my medical experience and knowledge and stay in the medical field, but work in the business aspect of the industry," Drew said.
 She feels fortunate to have found a way to follow her passion for PR while also taking advantage of her hard-earned medical education.